vosaul/status.im/content/status.md

 });
 ```

 Now that you’ve covered all the parameters for `status.command()`, you can easily understand `status.response()`.
 This method takes the same parameters that `status.command()` does.
-The difference is that with this method you can actively ask a user to issue a command.
+The difference is that, with this method, you can actively ask a user to issue a command of their own.

 For example, the Status DApp Wallet allows you to `/request` money.
-In that case, the person you’re requesting money from will see the result of `status.response(send)` — they’ll be asked to give a command, `/send`, in response to your `/request` command.
-Please check line 77-158 [here](https://github.com/status-im/status-react/blob/30596f743f0a6ac0b7aec575cc1483dd306cc1ef/bots/wallet/bot.js#L77)
+In that case, the person you’re requesting money from will see the result of `status.response(send)`.
+In other words, they’ll be asked to give a command, `/send`, in response to your `/request` command.
+Please check line 77-158 [here](https://github.com/status-im/status-react/blob/30596f743f0a6ac0b7aec575cc1483dd306cc1ef/bots/wallet/bot.js#L77) for more code.

-The Wallet example illustrates that as a DApp developer, you may wish to use `status.command()` and `status.response()` together to create dialogues of commands.
-You could also use `status.response()` by itself to prompt your users to enter necessary information as part of the onboarding process for your DApp.
+The Wallet example illustrates that, as a DApp developer, you may wish to use `status.command()` and `status.response()` together to create dialogues of commands.
+You can also just use `status.response()` by itself to prompt your users to enter necessary information as part of the onboarding process for your DApp.

 Because `status.command()` and `status.response()` take the same parameters, you can sometimes use nearly the same code for both of them.
 You simply have to consider when you want to ask a user to issue a command, and when you want to just make the command available.
 Most of the time, you’ll use `status.command()`.